devcontainers/cli/docs/features/test.md

 Example: `check "python is available" python3 --version`

 #### `checkMultiple <LABEL> <MINIMUMPASSED> <cmd1> [cmd2] [cmd3] ...`
-Description: Executes all provided commands succeeds if the number of `cmdX` is greater than `$MINIMUMPASSED`
+Description: Executes all provided commands and passes if the number of passed (exit code 0) `cmdX` is greater than `$MINIMUMPASSED`
 Note: Do not use quotes for cmd as there is no such executable as e.g. "python3 --version".

 ##### reportResults